dannysiu/dannysiu.github.io/README.md

 ## Welcome, visitors!
 I'm Danny Siu and I'm happy you've come to my website!
 ![Photo of ME](/images/profile_formal.PNG){:height="667px" width="375px"}

+## As you might've already realized, this website does not showcase epic website design by any means.
+That will hopefully come in the near future.
+However, I would love it if you use my website to get to know me better and examine some of my past work and experiences.
+There are many links to separate pages and more exciting things that you probably can't get from my resume alone.
+So, click away on those links and read up on more detailed elaboration on my past work.
+Again, thanks for visiting!!

 *Note that the following text in blue are hyperlinks!
 (Do Ctrl+Click or Command+Click to open these links in new pages)*

 If you are confused about anything or just want the general gist of my prior experiences, my resume can be found [here](https://drive.google.com/file/d/1OrLW3KoQPoX7Z3jF30KO-OGV34Jsnrbg/view?usp=sharing), which can help give you a little more background before reading into the details of my projects and website.